-Henry Mintzerg (1987) explains that "strategies are not always the outcome of rational planning ....... a pattern in a stream of decisions and actions".
+Henry Mintzerg (1987) explains that "strategies are not always the outcome of rational planning a pattern in a stream of decisions and actions".

-Ansoff (1984) "Basically a strategy is a set of decision making rules for the guidance of organisational behaviour".
+Ans off (1984) "Basically a strategy is a set of decision making rules for the guidance of organizational behavior".